 This week has been a really hard one.
 I lost a dear friend to cancer, someone who I had known for over half my life.
 The funniest, kindest, most generous soul, I’m missing Elaine terribly.
 If I could have a moment of your time, I’d like to tell blog readers a quick story.

 Last year Elaine was asking me about what I wanted to do for the rest of my life after I’d lost my job.
-I’d always wanted to write for a living but hadn’t got anywhere.
-Elaine asked me what I thought I needed to do and I knew the answer was simply “write and write and write”, but I always followed this with excuses and doubts.
-I basically had no faith in myself.
+I’d always wanted to create for a living but hadn’t got anywhere.
+Elaine asked me what I thought I needed to do and I knew the answer was simply “figure it out”, but I always followed this with excuses and doubts.
+I basically had no faith in myself to take those creative juices I felt when writing or cooking and turn them into something.

-When I feel the procrastinator in me surfacing, or when I feel like being lazy, or when I’m struggling with writer’s block, I know I’m going to hear her voice saying those words.
+When I feel the procrastinator in me surfacing, or when I feel like being lazy, or when I’m struggling with writer’s block or struggling to come up with the next food creation, I know I’m going to hear her voice saying those words.
 I know they’re going to make all the difference, because in her memory I’m going to make sure they make all the difference.

 This weekend is Elaine’s funeral and in lieu of flowers the family have asked people to donate to Macmillan Cancer Support, who provided support and who Elaine arranged fantastic Coffee Mornings for.